 Z2.
 Building owner response to notifications.

 Z2.1 Correction of errors.
-Building owners are responsible for reviewing the property and building information provided by the AHJ through notificationincluding.
-This may include but is not limited to building or building complex ownership details, gross conditioned floor area, occupancy type or and other information as identified by the building owner.
+Building owners are responsible for reviewing the property and building information provided by the AHJ through notification, including This may include but is not limited to building or building complex ownership details, gross conditioned floor area, occupancy type or and other information as identified by the building owner.

 Z2.1.2 Building owners who are notified in error may submit a correction form to the AHJ.
 The correction form will be used to document gross floor area (conditioned and unconditioned) and/or building occupancy type.
 Building owners that submit the correction form must also submit two types of documentation to support their application.